 - Adult Social Care: “Proud to work in social care” a slogan across social media over the past few weeks.
-For many years, the hidden army of social workers, residential homes, home care workers etc have been supporting the most vulnerable in society.
-We have seen how important social care services (and its people) are in getting people out of hospital and keep them safe in the community.
+For many years, the hidden army of social workers, residential homes, home care workers etc has been supporting the most vulnerable in society.
+We have seen how important social care services (and its people) are in getting people out of the hospital and keep them safe in the community.
 This doesn’t mask that demographic and funding pressures facing ASC (and care providers).
 Could this be the opportunity to re-think the value (in both public perception and finances) we place on social care and address the disjointed and disparate service offer?

 - Governance & Decision Making: Councils have responded quickly to get their governance and decision making arrangements in place, ensuring the vulnerable remain protected, core services are maintained (and funded), financial support is available to businesses.
 Cabinets have met virtually and decisions/authority delegated with trust and confidence – a world away from the tales of bureaucratic town halls with red tape to cut through to get a job done.
-Time will tell if decision making rigor, audit and scrutiny has worked, but surely it provides some pointers for the future?
+Time will tell if decision-making rigor, audit and scrutiny has worked, but surely it provides some pointers for the future?

-- Public Finance: The scale of the government response to the crisis has been unprecedented and no doubt, councils remain optimistic that government will cover the initial / short term cost of the crisis.
+- Public Finance: The scale of the government response to the crisis has been unprecedented and no doubt, councils remain optimistic that the government will cover the initial/short term cost of the crisis.
 But, what is the impact as council leaders and executive teams start to plan their 2020/21 budget? officers will be asking themselves what this means for their financial survival, resilience and sustainability.
 Clearly, most bets are off on next years budget, but at a time when public services have never been more needed, how is the finance circle squared?

 - Engagement: The Coronavirus pandemic has shone a spotlight on how responsive, adaptive and effective public services can be when there is no option but to react.
 This ability to react and co-design solutions with staff, service users, businesses and customers is equally important in stable times.
-People are keen want to engage in the design of future public service delivery now more than ever.
-Whilst we all know deep down that the rebuild of public services post pandemic must not be based on what was, but what is needed, there is equally a risk that we will overlook actually asking residents what is valued, what hasn’t been missed, what is critical.
+People are keen to want to engage in the design of future public service delivery now more than ever.
+Whilst we all know deep down that the rebuild of public services post-pandemic must not be based on what was, but what is needed, there is equally a risk that we will overlook actually asking residents what is valued, what hasn’t been missed, what is critical.

 - Investing in prevention: Increasingly the COVID-19 crisis has highlighted the additional pressures placed on services supporting the vulnerable – e.g. homelessness, domestic abuse, food, fuel and financial poverty, social isolation, children’s early help.
 The lockdown has seen increases in demand on them.
 But what happens when we return to normal?
-How will authorities reduce the unsustainable levels of support offered during the crisis.
-How do public services continue to support those in need and prevent more costly interventions ‘down stream’?
+How will authorities reduce the unsustainable levels of support offered during the crisis?
+How do public services continue to support those in need and prevent more costly interventions ‘downstream’?